-Prior to issuance, Generali has commissioned Sustainalytics to conduct an external review of its Sustainability Bond Framework and issue a Second-Party Opinion on the Framework's environmental and social credentials and its alignment with the Green and Social Bond Principles as well as the Sustainability Bond Guidelines.
+Prior to issuance, Generali has commissioned Sustainalytics to conduct an external review of its Green Bond Framework and issue a Second-Party Opinion on the Framework's environmental and social credentials and its alignment with the Green Bond Principles.

 The Second-Party Opinion will be made available on Generali's website (www.generali.com).